dafny-lang/rfcs/0005-ordered-quantification.md

 The primary drawback to this proposal is the burden of adding the new concept of quantification ordering.
-This means extra cognitive load for Dafny users, extra implementation effort for any new builtin collection types, and additional testing to ensure that quantification domains are deterministically enumerable when required.
+This means extra cognitive load for Dafny users, extra implementation effort for any new builtin collection types, and additional testing to ensure that quantification domains are deterministically ordered when required.

 The bounded pool heuristics described above are necessary in order to support compiling expressions such as set comprehensions that are not computable in general.
 They come with the downside that it is less obvious to Dafny